jdx/mise/README.md

           Get the path of the config file

 Examples:
-  # set the current version of nodejs to 20.x for the current directory
+  # set the current version of node to 20.x for the current directory
   # will use a precise version (e.g.: 20.0.0) in .tool-versions file
-  $ rtx local nodejs@20
+  $ rtx local node@20

-  # set nodejs to 20.x for the current project (recurses up to find .tool-versions)
+  # set node to 20.x for the current project (recurses up to find .tool-versions)
-  $ rtx local -p nodejs@20
+  $ rtx local -p node@20

-  # set the current version of nodejs to 20.x for the current directory
+  # set the current version of node to 20.x for the current directory
   # will use a fuzzy version (e.g.: 20) in .tool-versions file
-  $ rtx local --fuzzy nodejs@20
+  $ rtx local --fuzzy node@20

-  # removes nodejs from .tool-versions
+  # removes node from .tool-versions
-  $ rtx local --remove=nodejs
+  $ rtx local --remove=node

-  # show the current version of nodejs in .tool-versions
+  # show the current version of node in .tool-versions
-  $ rtx local nodejs
+  $ rtx local node
   20.0.0
 ```
 ### `rtx ls [OPTIONS]`